tianyi-lab/Cherry_LLM/README.md

 ### llama 1 models

-The following table provides a comparison between our cherry models and baseline models on the Huggingface Open LLM Leaderboard and AlpacaEval Leaderboard.
+The following table provides a comparison between our cherry models and baseline models on the Huggingface Open LLM Leaderboard and AlpacaEval Leaderboard. <br>
 These results are based on cherry_data_v1.
 The prompt and training hyperparameters can be found in the Hyperparameters section.
-These results verify the effectiveness of our method, which can be used to select the most valuable data samples for instruction tuning.
+These results verify the effectiveness of our method, which can be used to select the most valuable data samples for instruction tuning. <br>

 |                          | **Avg** | **ARC** | **HellaSwag** | **MMLU** | **TruthfulQA** || **AlpacaEval** ||**Data**| **Model**|